bayinfosys/autotrain/readme.md

 + __tensorboard__ to monitor the training process

 ## Usage
+    ./make.env > .env
-docker-compose -f compose.yaml up --scale model-search 5 to run five instances of the model-search process tensorboard will be available at __http:://localhost:6006__
+    docker-compose -f compose.yaml up --scale model-search 5

+to create mongodb username and password and launch five instances of the model-search process. tensorboard will be available at __http:://localhost:6006__

 # TODO